 MSF continues to respond to the needs that arose from the first and the second earthquakes in different districts, giving priority to vulnerable populations in remote, hard-to-reach areas.

 Shelter is a priority

-Providing tents, tarpaulins, and construction material comprises the main focus of MSF’s intervention at this stage of the emergency.
+Providing tents, tarpaulins, and construction material comprise the main focus of MSF’s intervention at this stage of the emergency.
 There is a need to ensure that people have a place to stay before the monsoon rains begin.

 MSF teams have increased the number of trips by helicopter to reach as many people in the affected areas with shelter material.
 The ‘sling method’ is being used to transport large amounts of cargo.